plone/plone.app.contenttypes/README.rst

 **Warning: Using plone.app.contenttypes on a site with existing content requires migrating the sites content.
 Please see the chapter "Migration".
 It can be used on a new site without problems.**

-Compatability
+Compatibility
 =============

-plone.app.contenttypes is tested with Plone 4.3 and the upcoming Plone 5.0.
+Version 1.1b1 is tested with Plone 4.3.x.
+The versions 1.1.x will stay compatible with Plone 4.3.x.

-Version 1.0 and earlier should run with Plone 4.1+ but do not provide the full functionality.
+For support of Plone 4.1 and 4.2 please use version 1.0.x.
+Please note that they do not provide the full functionality.

+The future versions 1.2.x will be compatible with Plone 5 only and add support for plone.app.widgets

 Installation